IACR/latex-submit/README.md

 The `candidate` version is created at the very beginning when the author uploads their zip file.
 As soon as the `candidate` version is flagged as acceptable to the author, then it may no longer be edited.
-The `copyedit` version is created when the copy editor is assigned.
+The `lineno` version is created when the copy editor is assigned.
 This is derived from the `candidate` version by only adding page numbers.
 The copy editor reviews the paper and creates a list of queries to the author for them to correct.
 The `final` version is